-This class counts for Application of Computers credit.
 GR: 10, 11, 12, One year (grade weighted), Credit: 1 PREREQUISITE: Concurrent enrollment in grade-level math and English is recommended.
 Introduction to Computer Science is recommended but not required.
 In PLTW Computer Science Essentials, students will experience the major topics, big ideas, and computational thinking practices used by computing professionals to solve problems and create value for others.
 They will use a visual programming language and advance to test-based programming.
 Throughout the course, students will have opportunities to apply computational thinking practices and collaborate just as computing professionals do to create products that address topics and problems important to them.
+This class counts for Computer credit.